-- 4.2 Initial priorities for the Birmingham & Solihull ICS Inequalities work programme were shared with the Birmingham Health & Wellbeing Board at its meeting in March 2021 and an update provided against the ICS Inequalities work programme last reported progress to the Health & Wellbeing Board at the July Board. - 4.3 This report sets out a further progress against the work programme.
+- 4.2 Initial priorities for the Birmingham & Solihull ICS Inequalities work programme were shared with the Birmingham Health & Wellbeing Board at its meeting in March 2021.
+Since then we have continued to work closely with the Health & Wellbeing Board on the development of our work programme. - 4.3 The ICS Inequalities work programme last reported progress to the Health & Wellbeing Board at the May meeting of the Board and this report provides a further update.